usaid-cs/yesterday-i-learned/german.md

 - **Bis**: Until. *Bis morgen*: see you tomorrow.
 - **Du**: You (informal)
+- **Ersaufen**: Drown. *Sie werden ersaufen in ihrem eigenen Blut*: they will drown in their own blood.
 - **Ich**: I/me. *Ich spreche kein deutsch*: I don't speak German.
 - **Nein!
 Ich habe keine Zeit!**: No!
 I have no time!
 - **Sie**: She (singular/plural) / it (feminine) / You (formal) / They (formal)